r0sa-bio-digital/knyte.space/README.md

 Entire project made to be hosted in a single Heroku app.
 ### db
 Installed add-on Heroku Postgres to the target app.
+Initialisation of the db will be described later...
 ### backend
 Set up deploy from this GitHub repo or its fork.
 ### frontend